adstuart/azure-privatelink-dns-microhack/README.md

 - Wait for the deployment to complete.
 This will take around 30 minutes (the VPN gateways take a while).

-## Task 2 : Explore all the deployed resources
+## Task 2 : Explore and verify the deployed resources

 - Verify you can access the On-Premises Virtual Machine via RDP to the Public IP using the following credentials